 It was the COVID-19 pandemic that dramatically affected the commercial real estate market, especially the office space sector.

-Most businesses now need much less office space, and with meager rent rises in 2023, landlords need to think outside the box to attract commercial tenants to their commercial office space.
+Most businesses now need much less office space, and with meagre rent rises in 2023, landlords need to think outside the box to attract commercial tenants to their retail office space.

 Offices and Office Buildings